Vladimir Putin’s return to the Russian presidency is all but assured. His battle to hold on to power is just beginning.

 This Sunday, March 4, Russians will go to the polls for their sixth presidential election since the country’s independence in 1991.
 Whether or not officials repeat the widespread fraud of December’s parliamentary vote, it’s hard to imagine a scenario in which Putin does not win.
 His chief opponents -- Communist leader Gennady Zyuganov and ultranationalist Vladimir Zhirinovsky -- are longtime Kremlin stooges who offer voters little more than an opportunity to register protest.

 Victory, though, will not be sweet.
 Putin is set to regain the presidency for a six-year term at a time when his model of “managed democracy” is crumbling.
 Russians are increasingly fed up with a regime in which rules exist largely to be manipulated by an official elite, and in which people who resist the desires of corrupt bureaucrats all too often end up in jail, or worse.
-Street protests that attracted about a hundred thousand demonstrators in the dead of winter could get even larger come spring.
+Street that attracted about a hundred thousand demonstrators in the dead of winter could get even larger come spring.

 Meanwhile, the government spending required to mollify the rest of the populace and keep the military on Putin’s side is putting the state’s finances on a troubling trajectory.
 London-based consultants Capital Economics estimate that Putin’s campaign pledges alone will raise the oil price required to balance Russia’s budget, heavily dependent on revenue from the energy sector, to $130 a barrel, up from about $117 now and only $55 in 2008.

 So where can Putin take Russia from here?